 - 26. Are marketing agreements regulated in your jurisdiction?
 If so, please give brief details in respect of the following arrangements: - Agency. - Distribution. - Franchising. - Agency.
-The Agency Act contains a number of mandatory provisions to protect agents, including (Decree Law no. 178/86, 3 July, as amended): - minimum notice periods for indefinite contracts: - the validity of post termination restrictions;
+The Agency Act contains a number of mandatory provisions to protect agents, including (Decree Law no. 178/86, 3 July, as amended): - minimum notice periods for indefinite contracts;